Jackson’s Bay, 1874-1879: Resolutely Untamed

 Jackson Bay today

-More than 140 years after the first settlers arrived in Jackson's Bay, its steep hills, thick bush and harsh climate make this a tough lifestyle choice.
+Nearly 150 years after the first settlers arrived in Jackson's Bay, its steep hills, thick bush and harsh climate make this a tough lifestyle choice.

 _______________

-By 31 March 1877, resident agent Macfarlane had spent more than £17,500 of the £20,000 allocated to the settlement (or over-spent by £5,500).
+By 31 March 1877, resident agent Macfarlane had spent more than £17,500 of the original £20,000 allocated to the settlement (or over-spent by £5,500 if one uses the revised allocation).

 In his 1877 annual report to Bonar, Macfarlane stated his satisfaction with the settlement’s progress “in spite of very great difficulties” resulting from its “isolated position” and its “natural disadvantages from its being unsettled bush country.”
 He did not seem to consider the settlers’ inability to grow crops because of the rainfall, or the paucity of work, or the lack of a jetty as much of a problem as the presence of Germans, Poles and Italians, who “above all” represented the settlement’s worst problem.